radiantearth/stac-spec/catalog-spec/catalog-spec.md

     includes links to several items.
 - [JSON Schema](json-schema/catalog.json)

-The accompanying [Catalog Overview](catalog-overview.md) document provides background information on the structure of catalogs as well as links to best practices.
+The [Catalog section of the Overview](../overview.md#catalog-overview) document provides background information on the structure of catalogs as well as links to best practices.
 This specification lays out the requirements and fields to be compliant.